Pull-Out Trash Can Installation for a More Organized Kitchen

-Is your trash can taking up precious kitchen real estate?
-Instead of leaving the area under your sink as space where unwanted cleaners go to die, put it to better use with a pull-out trash can and recycling bin.
+Is your trash can take up precious kitchen real estate?
+Instead of leaving the area under your sink as a space where unwanted cleaners go to die, put it to better use with a pull-out trash can and recycling bin.

 Reclaim Kitchen Space

 Particularly useful in small spaces where trash and recycling can make the kitchen feel cluttered, pull-out trash can installation can quickly and easily add practical functionality.
 And depending on your familial situation offers an added opportunity for dog, cat, and kid-proof trash protection.

 How Hard is it to Install a Pull-Out Trash Can?

 Pull-out trash can installation is an easy job for the moderately-experienced DIYer.
 The task can be accomplished in less than half an hour with a pull-out trash can conversion kit available at your local hardware store or online, most of which include compatible trash can(s).